Freem11/divegolandingpage/README.md

 # DiveGoLanding
-A Landing Page For DiveGo
+A Landing Page For Scuba SEAsons
 Fully repsonsive for web, tablet and mobile screens

 # Live at :